christianmkg/mkgmarketingweb/_posts/2013-04-16-how-to-personalize-scale-your-digital-marketing.md

 <a href="http://mkgmediagroup.com/wp-content/uploads/2013/04/Mad-Men-Drapers-Office-1.jpg"><img class="aligncenter size-full wp-image-2482" alt="60s Advertising Agency from Mad Men" src="http://mkgmediagroup.com/wp-content/uploads/2013/04/Mad-Men-Drapers-Office-1.jpg" width="750" height="424" /></a>

-Now, imagine you are completely drawn into the viewing experience and <strong>BAM, </strong>the showÂ cuts to commercial break.
+Now, imagine you are completely drawn into the viewing experience and <strong>BAM, </strong>the show cuts to commercial break.
 It's abrupt.
 It disrupts the experience.
 Not because it's cutting into your precious Mad Men time, but because it's an advertisement for an iPad, a device that wasn't even a twinkle in Steve Jobs' eye in the 1960's.
 <h2>Enter: Personalization Marketing</h2>
 A few brands, including Lincoln and Johnny Walker, hopped on the personalization band wagon and created a 60's look and feel ad for the Mad Men premiere for two reasons:

 <a href="http://mkgmediagroup.com/wp-content/uploads/2013/04/6a00d83451db4269e20133f4bd75d6970b-400wi.jpg"><img class=" wp-image-2487 alignleft" alt="Personalization Marketing by Lincoln for Mad Men" src="http://mkgmediagroup.com/wp-content/uploads/2013/04/6a00d83451db4269e20133f4bd75d6970b-400wi.jpg" width="240" height="218" /></a>
 <ol>
 	<li>Grab the attention of those fast forwarding through commercials.
 Viewers see the ad in the midst of their skipping and because it looks like the show they stop forwarding, thinking the show started, but then just keep watching because the commercial is now relevant and compelling.</li>
-	<li>Be a part of the Mad Men experience.Â  As mentioned above, Mad Men is captivating not only for it's story line and characters, but for the visuals.
+	<li>Be a part of the Mad Men experience.
+As mentioned above, Mad Men is captivating not only for it's story line and characters, but for the visuals.
 A few brands latched on to that, took advantage, and became part of the viewing experience.</li>
 </ol>
 The issue with this route is that it can't scale.
 Brands spend millions of dollars on one TV Spot and in some cases that ad is only relevant once a week.